au-nlp/project-milestone-p2-group1/README.md

     -   **Reddit Naturalness**

 ## Proposed Timeline
 The proposed timeline is sketched out in the table below.
-The part for milestone 3 might change in the future.
+The evaluation part changed from the second milestone due to reasons described above.

 | Milestone | Semester Week | Step                               |
 | --------- | ------------- | ---------------------------------- |